Hilbert's ninth problem

 Hilbert's ninth problem, from the list of 23 Hilbert's problems (1900), asked to find the most general reciprocity law for the norm residues of k-th order in a general algebraic number field, where k is a power of a prime.

+Problem was partially solved for abelian extensions by Artin reciprocity and class field theory for abelian extensions of number fields.
+Generalization of these results to non-abelian class field theory seems to be one of the most challenging problems in algebraic number theory, which is also related with Hilbert's twelfth problem.